KruxZhlajfa/sqlupiti/README.md

 * SQL query is a question type in which students can write SQL queries and it's correctness is determined.
 * The correctness is determined with the SQL query that the teacher has entered for that question.
-* The correctness doesn't depend on "ORDER BY", or the order of the result doesn't matter.
+* The correctness doesn't depend on "ORDER BY", i.e. the order of the result doesn't matter.

 ###Installation